JvanKatwijk/qt-dab/README.md

 The technical widget shows - as the name suggests - some technical details of the  selected audio service.
-If the audio of the service is also transmitted on FM, the FM frequency - derived from additional data in the DAB data - is shown as well.
+If the audio of the service is also transmitted on FM, the FM frequency - derived from additional data in the DAB datastream - is shown as well.

 The buttons at the top of the widget control dumping the audio